And no it does not.

 - As I said above, we know that IgG can cross the placenta.
 This is generally a good thing.
 It means that babies in utero gain immunity to things that their mother has already gained immunity to.
 But it’s not ideal in relation to the creation of anti-D. Given that nature generally gets it right most of the time, is there more that we don’t yet understand about this?
 Are there things that might affect a woman’s immune response to anti-D?

 - When a woman decides to have manufactured Anti-D during pregnancy in order to possibly protect her future babies, this will enter the bloodstream of her current baby.
 We think that about ten per cent of it crosses the placenta.
 But we don’t know what effect/s this might have on that baby.
 It’s possible that it might have a different effect on rhesus positive and rhesus negative babies.
 We don’t know.

 There are always more questions.
 For now, I hope that this has explained why manufactured Anti-D given routinely in pregnancy does not benefit the current baby.
 It may indeed benefit future ones and it is only one tiny element of a bigger picture.

 Please also let me finish with a caveat: I am not an immunologist, and our understanding of this area is growing.
 There is much we don’t know, but things also change.
 Please always look carefully and critically at information you’re being offered.

 For lots more information on Anti-D and related decision-making, see my book, Anti-D Explained.
-It’s not available just yet, but it’s coming out soon.
 It has been written to explain the issues, answer key questions and share information about what we do and do not know about Anti-D. I look at the pros and cons of this from research evidence and current thinking.
 I help you understand the risks and benefits and explore what we can and cannot know.
 The aim is to help you to make the decision that’s right for you.